3339rasmusege/ald-automotive-styleguide/README.md

 - `gulp ru --name utilityName` removes a utility.

 ## Todos
-- make blue Dropdown go to url
+- live update "Din konfiguration"
+- Sticky footer
 - Dark blue sticky footer scroll down to it on click
-- live update "Din konfiguration"
-- global max page width
-- Make dropdown go to url (Modeller)
 - 'reload browser to see models' when resizing window